sagemath/trac_to_gh/Issue 5707.md

 # Issue 5707: plus signs missing in typesetting of modular symbols

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5707

 Original creator: was